bramley/phplist-plugin-ckeditor/README.md

 ## Version history ##

     version     Description
-    2.6.4+20220319  Improve kcfinder error reporting
+    2.6.5+20220514  Fix kcfinder cookie problem when host is an IP address and port 2.6.4+20220319  Improve kcfinder error reporting
     2.6.3+20220313  Use HTTP_X_FORWARDED_FOR when present for the kcfinder session stamp 2.6.2+20210428  Allow the plugin to be a dependency of phplist